flatironinstitute/sciware/01_Overview/slides.md

 - Find ways to be sure everybody is following and that folks aren't lost
 - Make it engaging enough for experts to attend
 - Make it accessible enough for novices to attend

-## Format

-Blend of presentations and intro followed by hands-on activities